cgiff9/automata/dfa/README.txt

 Note that there is only one START bit set to 1.
 One and only one state must have a START bit of 1.

+The numbers inside the brackets [num] are indexes of the state described by the particular line.
+These indexes are used by the ZERO and ONE to describe the transition function of the state.

+The indexes do not need to be in numerical order.
+This may help for particularly complex machines where it may be logical/visually necessarily to insert a new state between two others.
+For instance, the four machine files:

+[0] NAME q0 START 1 FINAL 0 ZERO 1 ONE 0
+[1] NAME q1 START 0 FINAL 1 ZERO 0 ONE 1

+and

+[1] NAME q1 START 0 FINAL 1 ZERO 0 ONE 1
+[0] NAME q0 START 1 FINAL 0 ZERO 1 ONE 0

+and

+[1] NAME q0 START 1 FINAL 0 ZERO 1 ONE 0
+[0] NAME q1 START 0 FINAL 1 ZERO 0 ONE 1

+and

+[100] NAME q0 START 1 FINAL 0 ZERO 1 ONE 0
+[1] NAME q1 START 0 FINAL 1 ZERO 0 ONE 1

+...are all logically equivalent.

+Take care not to use the same index for two states, as undefined behavior will occur.

 ------------------------------
    INPUT STRING FILE FORMAT
 ------------------------------
+If an input string file is used, ie.:
+    '-f input_test_string.txt'
-An input string file, if used, must contain a single-line, uninterrupted string of '0's and
+then it must contain a single-line, uninterrupted string of '0's and '1's.
-'1's.
-For example, an input file called "input_test_string.txt" looks like this:
+For example, the input file called "input_test_string.txt" looks like this:

 111010000101010100010101111100000001010111

-Only the first line is read.
+Only the first line is read, so other lines will (for now) be ignored.

 --------------------
    READING OUTPUT